Slavery and the founding of the USA

 The emergence of a peripheral region in the adjacent South, combined with the profits accumulated from the Caribbean trade from the sixteenth to the eighteenth centuries, made increased Northern investment in manufacturing almost inevitable.
 And it was consistent with the vision of some of the Founders concerning the desirability of expanding manufacturing, without their being conscious of the central role that slave labor in the South would play in the process.

-Thus, during the first half of the nineteenth century, the United States, led by the expanding Northern manufacturing, was ascending from the semi-periphery to the core of the world-economy.
+Thus, during the first half of the nineteenth century, the United States, led by expanding Northern manufacturing, was ascending from the semi-periphery to the core of the world-economy.
 This implied, of course, a profound ideological divide between North and South, with fundamentally different understandings with respect to slavery and the rights of blacks.

 The peripheralization of the South in the first half of the nineteenth century and the corresponding expansion of slave labor meant that the abolition of slavery and the incorporation of the emancipated slaves into full citizens were now going to be far more difficult undertakings than had been imagined in 1790.
 These difficulties were reflected in the sustained conflicts from 1860 to 1965, a period that was tragic not only for many persons but also for the project of the American Republic.